scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/zero-downtime-rotation-mechanics.md

 The standard logic has been wrapped in a custom type called `MTLSContextManager`.
 The implementation is here: [`MTLSContextManager.py`](../../siege-leviathan/app/core/MTLSContextManager.py).

-Instead of relying on the web framework to handle SSL, there needs to be an explicit management of the context lifecylce.
+Instead of relying on the web framework to handle SSL, there needs to be an explicit management of the context lifecycle.
 The `MTLSContextManager` wraps the loading logic in a `try... except` block catching `ssl.SSLError` and `OSError`.
 If a partial write is detected, it catches the exception, logs a warning, and falls back to the existing `ssl_context`.
 This means the service does not crash during rotation.